tajespasarela/tailwind-editor/README.md

 ![Architecture Detail](images/architecture-detail.png)

-To achieve that we are going to create a simple service in Node using [ExpressJs](https://expressjs.com/).
+To achieve that, we are going to create a simple service in Node using [ExpressJs](https://expressjs.com/).
 This service will receive the Tailwindcss configuration from the frontend editor and run [Postcss](https://postcss.org/) with the Tailwindcss plugin to generate the CSS.
 Finally, the service will return the generated CSS to the editor, which will update the page to show the changes.

-> We could try to run the postcss and tailwind plugin directly in the browser, making it to work with node polyfills, using tailwind internals implementations like they do in [play.tailwindcss.com](https://play.tailwindcss.com/), or using the brand new [Web Containers](https://blog.stackblitz.com/posts/introducing-webcontainers/) but for simplicity's sake, we do it in a simple node service.
+> We could try to run the postcss and tailwind plugin directly in the browser, making it to work with node polyfills.
+This is what they do in [play.tailwindcss.com](https://play.tailwindcss.com/) using tailwind internals implementations.
+Another option is the brand new [Web Containers](https://blog.stackblitz.com/posts/introducing-webcontainers/) but for simplicity's sake, we do it in a simple node service.
 >

 ## Creating the project